-Faculty members need to be certified to teach hybrid and fully online courses at St. John’s University.
-Hybrid courses substitute any classroom-based teaching with online learning activities.
+Faculty members need to be certified to teach hybrid and fully online asynchronous courses at St. John’s University.
+Hybrid courses substitute classroom-based teaching with online learning activities.

-There are two ways to receive certification: Complete the Online Teaching Essentials Course OR Receive an approved waiver from the Office of Online Learning and Services based on your Application for Certification to Teach Online Learning Courses.
+There are two ways to receive certification: Complete the Online Teaching Essentials Course OR Receive an approved waiver from the Office of Online Learning and Services based on your Application for Certification to Teach Online Based on Prior Experience.